piku/piku/INSTALL.md

 ## Setting up the `piku` user (Debian Linux, any architecture)

 `piku` requires a separate user account to run.
-To create a new user with the right group membership (we're using the built-in `www-data` group because it's generally thought of as a less-privileged group), enter the following commands:
+To create a new user with the right group membership (we're using the built-in `www-data` group because it's generally thought of as a less-privileged group), enter the following command:

 ```bash
 sudo adduser --disabled-password --gecos 'PaaS access' --ingroup www-data piku